 St John’s supports maternity colonies of around 250 adult female soprano pipistrelles and about 20 adult female Natterer’s bats, both of which predominantly roost among the roof timbers of the nave.

-The droppings and urine from these colonies were damaging the wall paintings, adding to the cleaning burden on the church volunteers, and putting some people off coming to church.
+The droppings and urine from these colonies damage the wall paintings, add to the cleaning burden on the church volunteers, and put some people off coming to church.

-Under the guidance and supervision of a specially trained ecologist three bat compartments have been constructed within the nave roof for the soprano pipistrelle colony, which is responsible for most of the mess inside the church.
+Over a period of 5 years (2018 to 2023), under the guidance and supervision of experienced bat ecologists, three bat compartments were constructed within the nave roof for the soprano pipistrelle colony, which is responsible for most of the mess inside the church.

 Although the bats use these compartments, they are nevertheless still finding ways to get into the main body of the church, creating a significant amount of mess.
 St John's has numerous access points and roosting places, which means it has proved impossible to exclude the bats.